 III.
 Special Committee for Decentralization Promotion

-In addition, task force units have also been set up as needed.
+In addition, task force units or Progect Teams have also been set up as needed.

 6th Floor, Prefectural Assembly